 - To Garmisch-Partenkirchen over Hammersbach (easy)

-- Neuneralm Chalet (easy)
+- To Neuneralm Chalet (easy)

-- To the Eibsee (easy)
+- To Lake Eibsee (easy)

-- Kramerplateauweg (easy)
+- Kramer Plateau Trail (easy)

-- Mount Ziegspitz (medium)
+- Mount Ziegspitz (difficult)

-- Hammersbach - Riffelscharte - Eibsee (medium to difficult)
+- Hammersbach - Riffelscharte - Eibsee (difficult)

-- Hell Valley Trek (medium to difficult)
+- Hell Valley (Höllental) (medium to difficult)

 - Almhütte Chalet - Stepbergalm Chalet - Mount Kramer (difficult)

-- Mount Zugspitze (difficult)
+- Mount Zugspitze over Höllental (difficult)

-In our Blog (German) we regularly introduce local tours that our team members did personally.
-The Tourist Office Grainau offers guided tours as well as theme tours (e.g. 'Photo Tour', 'Discovering plants' etc.) at any season.
+Also, the Tourist Office Grainau offers guided tours as well as theme tours (e.g. 'Photo Tour', 'Discovering plants' etc.) at any season.

 Mountaineering with kids